-Who decides and on what basis what makes a ‘World Class African City’?
+Who decides what makes a ‘World Class African City’?
+And on what basis?

 There has been recent controversy around Joburg using the line ‘ A World Class African City’ in its advertising and marketing.
 I came across Michael Clark’s article– brief but interesting – around what it might mean to be a “world class city” and who defines the criteria.